OnslowCollege/complex-processes-2025-daniel-kyle/README.md

 Notice:
 In this project there's the gleam workspace and also old typescript and javascript code used for testing and debugging.

+RUNNING THE CODE:

+To run the code, save your changes in the file_terminal gleam file after you're done with them.
+After that do run "node build/dev/javascript/file_terminal/file_terminal.mjs" run the command inside the quotations, don't include the quotations.
+Run the command from the file_terminal directory which is inside THE ROOT folder.

 SYNTAX:

 TESTING: